-19 Q. Do you agree with Mr. Mara's assertion that the lattice tower replacement be a SPP activity."1 However, Mr. Mara chose to ignore, or possibly did not know because he failed to ask, that the lattice towers in question predate 1977, therefore there was no NESC required extreme wind loading standard at the time (by his own admission) and the towers did not suffer from a "design flaw" any more than any component that has been updated over time (or which was built to a given standard that has been subsequently modified).
+5 A: No, absolutely not, nor do I agree with any of the points Mr. Mara relies on in reaching his conclusion.
+First, Mr. Mara stated "Transmission lines have been required by the NESC to 6 7 be built for extreme wind events since at least 1977.
+Failure due to design flaw should not be a SPP activity."1 However, Mr. Mara chose to ignore, or possibly did not know because 8 9 he failed to ask, that the lattice towers in question predate 1977, therefore there was no 10 NESC required extreme wind loading standard at the time (by his own admission) and the 11 towers did not suffer from a "design flaw" any more than any component that has been 12 updated over time (or which was built to a given standard that has been subsequently 13 modified).
 Thus, this support for his conclusion fails.
+14 He continues, "If DEF owns towers that fail to meet strength requirements when